VladyslavStolbov/BrickBreaker/README.md

 - [ ] Polish and Optimization
     - [ ] Refine game elements:
         - [ ] Fine-tune paddle and ball movement.
-        - [ ] Adjust difficulty by changing brick layouts or ball speed.
+        - [ ] Adjust difficulty by changing brick layouts or ball speed
+        - [ ] Add a different amount of score for different type of bricks.
         - [ ] Add sound effects and background music.
     - [ ] Optimize performance:
         - [ ] Profile and optimize code for better performance.